-Baylor University's Office of General Counsel employs nine full time staff; seven attorneys, the director of governmental relations and three administrative staff.
-Members of the Office of General Counsel participate in a number of higher education organizations, including the National Association of College and University Attorneys (NACUA), National Association of College and University Business Officer (NACUBO), Student Affairs Administrators in Higher Education (NASPA) and Higher Education Legal Managers (HELM), Independent Colleges and Universities of Texas (ICUT), Council for Christian Colleges and Universities (CCCU) and International Association of Privacy Professionals (IAPP).
+Baylor University's Office of General Counsel employs 11 full time staff; seven attorneys, the director of governmental relations and three administrative staff.
+Members of the Office of General Counsel participate in a number of higher education and professional organizations, including the National Association of College and University Attorneys (NACUA), National Association of College and University Business Officer (NACUBO), Student Affairs Administrators in Higher Education (NASPA), EDUCAUSE, Higher Education Legal Managers (HELM), Independent Colleges and Universities of Texas (ICUT), Council for Christian Colleges and Universities (CCCU) and International Association of Privacy Professionals (IAPP).

 Christopher Holmes is responsible for providing legal advice to Baylor in a number of areas including corporate governance, tax, privacy, development, and financial and investment operations.
 Prior to coming to Baylor in 2002, he served as general counsel to Dallas Baptist University and worked in private practice in Dallas.
 Holmes currently serves as the Chair of the National Association of College and University Attorneys’ Committee on Legal Education.
 He has previously served on NACUA’s board of directors and is a recipient of NACUA’s First Decade Award for his volunteer service to the organization.
 Holmes is a frequent speaker on legal issues for NACUA and other higher education organizations.
 Holmes has also served on Internet2’s InCommon Steering Committee.
 Holmes received his J.D., with Honors, from the University of Texas School of Law in 1991 and a B.A. in political science from Baylor University in 1988.